tanercelikkiran/leetcode-solutions/README.md

 ## Progress

+I solved 1 problem so far.

-You can find my progress on my [Leetcode](https://leetcode.com/taner_celikkiran/) page.
+You can find my profile from [my Leetcode page](https://leetcode.com/taner_celikkiran/).